babaniyi/nuban_classifier/README.md

 # NUBAN Classifier

-This Python project validates and classifies Nigerian bank accounts based on the Nigeria Uniform Bank Account Number (NUBAN) scheme.
+The NUBAN Classifier project is a Python-based tool designed to validate and classify Nigerian bank account numbers according to the Nigeria Uniform Bank Account Number (NUBAN) standard.
+This standard was introduced by the Central Bank of Nigeria (CBN) to streamline electronic payments and ensure uniformity across all banks in the country.

 ## Features
 - Validate NUBAN account numbers using the official check digit algorithm.